nekStab/LightKrylov/paper/paper.md

 Ongoing development efforts include:

 - **Build system:** `LightKrylov` relies on the Fortran package manager `fpm` for its build.
-While it ensures nice integration into the modern Fortran ecosystem, it also limits its usage to codes built using `fpm` as well.
+While it ensures nice integration into the modern Fortran ecosystem, it also limits its usage to codes built using `fpm`.
 An additional build system based on `CMake` for easier integration into non-`fpm` codes will be proposed shortly.
 - **Krylov processes:** As of summer 2025, `LightKrylov` provides implementations for three of the most important Krylov processes.
-Future releases will extend this list by including the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of linear time-invariant (LTI) systems as well as the Saunders-Simon-Yip process [@ssy-krylov].
+Future releases will include the non-Hermitian Lanczos and two-sided Arnoldi factorizations useful for reduced-order modeling of linear time-invariant (LTI) systems as well as the Saunders-Simon-Yip process [@ssy-krylov].
 - **Iterative solvers:** Beyond `CG` and `GMRES`, the integration of new Krylov processes will enable us to provide an extended list of iterative solvers, including `MINRES` (indefinite Hermitian systems), `CGNE` and `LSQR` (least-squares problems), and `LSMR` (least-norm problems).

-Finally, the development of `LightKrylov` spurred a community-driven effort in the fortran-lang ecosystem to integrate some of its features (namely the abstraction layer and the iterative solvers) into the Fortran standard library `stdlib`.

 ### Acknowledgements